plecto/motorway/README.md

 Motorway re-implemented the same [algorithm to store message state](https://storm.incubator.apache.org/documentation/Acking-framework-implementation.html) as Apache Storm, which is brilliant.

 Unlike with Storm where you submit a topology to an existing cluster, with Motorway you simply add a new node with the new code and take down the other afterwards.
-Motorway does not (currently) communicate across nodes, so you need something like Amazon Kinesis (included), SQS (included) or Kafka to keep track of the incoming data.
+If you want to be able to use Motorway in a HA environment (and you probably want to), you should consider running a dedicated "master node" which only handles discovery - in that way nodes can come and go as needed.

 **New:** Now with pypy support for double speed!